Aldara (Imiquimod)

 Used For

-solar keratosis, superficial basal cell carcinoma, external genital/perianal warts
+treatment of solar keratosis, superficial basal cell carcinoma, and external genital/perianal warts

 How Taken